nikolashermann/xmr-stak-cpu/README.md

+# Dockerized Version with auto configuration

+This is a fork of https://github.com/fireice-uk/xmr-stak-cpu It is a dockerized version with automatic cpu configuration (no need to change cpu config in config.txt on every container)

 # XMR-Stak-CPU - Monero mining software

 XMR-Stak is a universal Stratum pool miner.
 This is the CPU-mining version; there is also an [AMD GPU version](https://github.com/fireice-uk/xmr-stak-amd) and an [NVIDA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)